brunokoga/Montevideo/monsters_dir/creatureTypes.md

 - Immunity to acid, cold, and petrification.
 - Resistance to electricity 10 and fire 10.
 - +4 racial bonus on saves against poison.
-- _Protective Aura (Su)_ Against attacks made or effects created by evil creatures, this ability provides a +4 deflection bonus to AC and a +4 resistance bonus on saving throws to anyone within 20 feet of the angel.
-Otherwise, it functions as a _ [magic circle against evil](../spells/magicCircleAgainstEvil#_magic-circle-against-evil)_ effect and a _ [lesser globe of invulnerability](../spells/globeOfInvulnerability#_globe-of-invulnerability-lesser)_, both with a radius of 20 feet (caster level equals angel's HD).
+- _Protective Aura (Su_ Against attacks made or effects created by evil creatures, this ability provides a +4 deflection bonus to AC and a +4 resistance bonus on saving throws to anyone within 20 feet of the angel.
+Otherwise, it functions as a _ [magic circle against evil](../spell_dir/magicCircleAgainstEvil#_magic-circle-against-evil_ effect and a _ [lesser globe of invulnerability](../spell_dir/globeOfInvulnerability#_globe-of-invulnerability-lesser)_, both with a radius of 20 feet (caster level equals angel's HD).
 The defensive benefits from the circle are not included in an angel's statistics block.
-- _Truespeech (Su)_ All angels can speak with any creature that has a language, as though using a _ [tongues](../spells/tongues#_tongues)_ spell (caster level equal to angel's Hit Dice).
+- _Truespeech (Su_ All angels can speak with any creature that has a language, as though using a _ [tongues](../spell_dir/tongues#_tongues)_ spell (caster level equal to angel's Hit Dice.
 This ability is always active.

-**Aquatic Subtype** : These creatures always have swim speeds and can move in water without making [Swim](../skills/swim#_swim) checks.
+**Aquatic Subtype** : These creatures always have swim speeds and can move in water without making [Swim](../skill_dir/swim#_swim) checks.
 An aquatic creature can breathe water.
-It cannot breathe air unless it has the [amphibious](universalMonsterRules#_amphibious) special quality.
-Aquatic creatures always treat [Swim](../skills/swim#_swim) as a class skill.
+It cannot breathe air unless it has the [amphibious](universalMonsterRules#_amphibious special quality.
+Aquatic creatures always treat [Swim](../skill_dir/swim#_swim) as a class skill.

 **Archon Subtype** : Archons are a race of celestials, or good outsiders, native to lawful good-aligned outer planes.
 An archon possesses the following traits (unless otherwise noted in a creature's entry).